 Creating custom tokens

-Custom tokens can be added to the tokens menu of filters to provide your own filtering options, based on a predefined set, a time offset, or script.
+Custom tokens can be added to the tokens menu of filters to provide your own filtering options based on a data source, a predefined set, a time offset, or script.

 All Dundas BI users with the Create Token privilege can create new tokens.

 The various types of custom tokens you can create are: